luisfpl/luisfpl/README.md

 pronouns: He|Him

 profile: |
-  DevOps Engineer, Cloud Architect with a passion for high-performance motorcycles.
+  DevOps Engineer, Cloud Architect, and AI Engineer with a passion for high-performance motorcycles.
   Leading the way in cloud solutions and AI while always seeking the next big race on the track.

 skills: